iEngage/java-sdk/docs/CollaborationApi.md

 <a name="postBlog"></a>
 # **postBlog**
-> VerveResponseBlog postBlog(organizationId, blogTitle, blogDescription, loggedInUserId, accessToken, clientToken)
+> VerveResponseBlog postBlog(requesterId, clientToken, body, accessToken)

 Post blog

-Allows the user to post a blog.
-Returns the posted blog
+This service allows a user to post a blog.
+The following fields(key:value) are required to be present in the Blog JSON object.
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. association &lt;/br&gt;2. title &lt;/br&gt;3. description &lt;/br&gt;

 ### Example
 ```java